onechiporenko/ember-models-table/README.md

 ## Requirements

-* Twitter Bootstrap should be used
+* Twitter Bootstrap should be installed

-* `ember-get-helper` should be added if your Ember version is less than 2
+* Ember 2.3+ is supported